chechelnitskd/chechelnitskd.github.io/_pages/about.md

 # Highlights
 - (Jun.
 2025) I presented a [paper](https://arxiv.org/abs/2505.05660) [Jeffrey Basoah](https://jeffreybasoah.github.io/) and I wrote about LLMs' usage of sociolects at FAccT in Athens 🇬🇷!
-- (Aug.
-2024) I moved to Pittsburgh to begin my PhD!

 # Prior Experience
 - I was previously a research assistant for [Nikola Banovic](https://www.nikolabanovic.net/) and [Nel Escher](https://kescher.github.io/cool-zone/) in the [Computational HCI Lab](https://x.com/comphcilab) at the University of Michigan.
 I was also formerly a [SULI Intern](https://science.osti.gov/wdts/suli) at Argonne National Laboratory and a [DSI Summer Lab RA](https://datascience.uchicago.edu/education/summerlab/) at the University of Chicago Data Science Institute.